MrDarkLiner/Vector2D/README.md

 - `mag() -> float`: Returns the magnitude of the vector.
 - `unit() -> Vector2D`: Returns the unit vector (vector with magnitude 1).
 - `dot(other: Vector2D) -> float`: Calculates the dot product of two vectors.
+- `angle(other: Vector2D) -> float`: Calculates the angle between two vectors

 ## Error Handling

-- Raises TypeError if incorrect types are passed to methods.
+- Raises `TypeError` if incorrect types are passed to methods.
-- Raises ValueError when trying to create a unit vector for a zero-magnitude vector.
+- Raises `ValueError` when trying to create a unit vector for a zero-magnitude vector.

 ## Usage